msalem05/URL-Converter-ECS-Deploy/README.md

 - App IAM role limited to `dynamodb:GetItem/PutItem` on your table only.
 - Execution role able to pull from ECR and write CloudWatch logs.
 - GitHub workflow uses `id-token: write` and assumes your deploy role.
+- Too much use of AI and not understanding the code, will lead to resubmission.

 ## Bonus (optional)